weka/weka-mon/README.md

 Edit the configuration as needed.
 Start copying etc_alertmanager/alertmanager.yml.sanitized to etc_alertmanager/alertmanager.yml, and edit it to send the alerts to your desired destination (PagerDuty, Slack, Email, Text message - please refer to Prometheus Alertmanager documentation for details if you are unfamiliar with configuring Alertmanager).
 Skip this step if you don't want Alerts sent via Alertmanager.

-Set and export the CLUSTER_SPEC environment variable so this software can communicate with the cluster(s).
-See CLUSTER_SPEC section below.

 Then run Docker Compose to start the containers:
 ```
 docker-compose up -d
 ```

 Compose will pull the needed containers from docker hub automatically.
-You can optionally build the ```export``` container yourself from the included sources (see the ```export``` subdirectory README.md for details.
+For details on the export.yml file, please see https://github.com/weka/export

 Grafana Dashboards are automatically provisioned, and Grafana, Loki, Prometheus, and Alertmanager are pre-configured from the config files in the included subdirectories.